 ScholarBlogs, a platform managed by the Emory Center for Digital Scholarship (ECDS), is a widely-used multisite installation of WordPress available to Emory University faculty, students, and staff.
 ECDS currently hosts hundreds of ScholarBlogs sites with thousands of users.
-The third iteration of this web-based platform is used by Emory instructors, departments, lab groups, and students for pedagogy, scholarly research, and news or course updates, and the user-friendly interface allows people to quickly update content and adapt the platform to their needs.
+The third iteration of this web-based platform is used by Emory instructors, working groups, lab groups, and students for pedagogy, scholarly research, and news or course updates, and the user-friendly interface allows people to quickly update content and adapt the platform to their needs.

 As the ScholarBlogs homepage explains, WordPress is an open source blog tool that is easy to use and customize.
 An Emory-supported ScholarBlogs instance is available for faculty, grad students, and staff who intend to use the technology for teaching and research.
 It offers “a platform for public and private blogs and web pages capable of displaying text, images and video.
 Users can also apply themes to customize their blogs and utilize select plugins that provide additional functionality.”
 To request a ScholarBlogs site, you can visit the homepage for more details.